lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 ======================================

 The final example in this tutorial looks at TOPCAT's interactive 3D plot functionality.
-As with Example 3, the data set returned from the ADQL query in Example 2 will be used.
+As with Example 3, the table returned from the ADQL query in Example 2 will be used.

-**4.1.**  If not already done, run through Example 2, at least through Step 2.10, where the columns for `calibMag`` and ``calibMagErr`` for all the filters are generated.
+**4.1.**  If not already done, run through Example 2, at least through Step 2.10, where the columns for ``calibMag`` and ``calibMagErr`` for all the filters are generated.

 **4.2.**  Go to the main TOPCAT window, ensure that that the table from the Example 2 query is highlighted in the "Table List" panel, and click